-It can certainly be difficult to remove ivy from a wall once it's attached, since it clings to the wall so tightly.
+It can certainly be difficult to remove ivy from a wall once it's attached, since it clings to the wall very tightly.
 Bits of plaster may be removed with the ivy and pieces of root and ugly marks may be left behind.

 Sometimes ivy is accused unfairly of crimes.
 For example, it doesn't damage tree trunks directly.
 It attaches to them with its adventitious roots, but these don't penetrate the trunk or absorb nutrients from the tree.

 If there is a very dense growth of ivy it may damage trees indirectly.
 The ivy's weight may injure the tree.
 In addition, a sheet of ivy may act like a sail and make the tree more susceptible to damage caused by windstorms.
-The ivy may also block light that the tree and other plants need for photosynthesis.
+The ivy may block light that the tree and other plants need for photosynthesis.
 Photosynthesis is the process in which plants use light energy to produce their food.
-Ivy is also said to trap water that increases the chance of plant disease, although as in the case of ivy growing on walls not everyone agrees with this idea.
+English ivy is also said to trap water that increases the chance of plant disease, although as in the case of ivy growing on walls not everyone agrees with this idea.

-Research suggests that English ivy can absorb particles that are polluting the air.
+Research suggests that the plant can absorb particles that are polluting the air.
 English Heritage is one organization that has found evidence supporting this idea.
 They examined ivy growing beside very busy roads and discovered that it removed fine particles from the surrounding air.
 The organization says that they would like to do more research in order to determine whether their discovery is applicable to other areas.

 How to Control or Remove English Ivy

 Experts often say that when trying to remove a large ivy vine, cuts should be made at shoulder height and at ankle height.
 This may enable the vine to be unravelled from a tree trunk.
-However, some people recommend that the upper portion of the vine be left to die naturally and crumble (as it will do, since it no longer has a water supply), because pulling the vine down may damage the tree.
+However, some people recommend that the upper portion of the vine be left to die naturally and crumble (as it will do, since it no longer has a water supply) because pulling it down may damage the tree.
 Experts also say that a wide zone around the base of the tree trunk should be cleared of ivy to prevent or delay a new invasion.
 Once the ground is clear it should be covered with mulch.

-Once all the ivy seems to have been removed, the area should be checked periodically to ensure that new plants aren't growing.
+Once all of the ivy seems to have been removed, the area should be checked periodically to ensure that new plants aren't growing.
 Ivy is much easier to deal with when its stems are thin and relatively weak than when they are thick and strong.

 Invasive Ivy in Woodlands

-In Europe, English ivy extracts are used as an expectorant.
+In Europe, English Ivy extracts are used as an expectorant.
 An expectorant is a substance that relieves coughs by thinning mucus, enabling it to be coughed up easily.
 Ivy extract is approved for use by the German Commission E. This organization is a scientific advisory group that examines the safety and effectiveness of traditional herbal remedies.

 English ivy may have other health benefits for humans in addition to acting as an expectorant.
 Like other plants, ivy contains many different chemicals in a wide range of concentrations.
 Some of these chemicals may be helpful for us.
 Although the plant isn't currently used for either of the following applications, it may be in the future.

 Falcarinol is found in carrots as well as English ivy.
 In carrots it acts as a natural pesticide that fights fungi.
-In one experiment, mice were fed freeze dried carrots containing falcarinol, corn starch to which an equivalent amount of falcarinol had been added or corn starch on its own.
+In one experiment, mice were fed freeze dried carrots containing falcarinol, corn starch to which an equivalent amount of falcarinol had been added, or corn starch on its own.
 All of the mice in the experiment were given a chemical that causes colon cancer.

 Nanoparticles of titanium dioxide and zinc oxide are already used in sunscreens.
-There is some concern that the nanoparticles of these chemicals can travel through our skin and into our body, however, where they may have harmful effects.
+There is some concern that the nanoparticles of these chemicals can travel through damaged skin and into our body, however, where they may have harmful effects.
 English ivy nanoparticles may be safer, although this hasn't been proven yet.
 More research is needed in order to determine the practicality of using an ivy sunscreen.

-Ivy Alternatives For Gardens
+Ivy Alternatives for Gardens